kunitoki/LuaBridge3/README.md

 been taken over by Vinnie Falco, who added new functionality, wrote the new documentation, and incorporated contributions from Nigel Atkinson.
-Then it has been forked from the original https://github.com/vinniefalco/LuaBridge into its own LuaBridge3 repository, and development continued there.
+Then it has been forked from the original https://github.com/vinniefalco/LuaBridge into its own LuaBridge3 repository by Lucio Asnaghi, and development continued there.

 For questions, comments, or bug reports feel free to open a Github issue or contact Lucio Asnaghi directly at the email address indicated below.